-See "Invoking Web Services" on page 6-1 for information on writing client applications that invoke a Web Service.
+See Chapter 6, "Invoking Web Services" for information on writing client applications that invoke a Web Service.

-Developing WebLogic Web Services Starting From a WSDL File: Main Steps
+3.4 Developing WebLogic Web Services Starting From a WSDL File: Main Steps

 This section describes the general procedure for developing WebLogic Web Services based on an existing WSDL file.
-See "Developing WebLogic Web Services" on page 3-1 for a specific example of this process.
+See Chapter 3, "Developing WebLogic Web Services" for a specific example of this process.